jmerali3/jmerali3.github.io/_posts/2021-06-28-Ocean-Flow.md

 The kernel function will input an Nx1 matrix and return a symmetric, semi-definite NxN matrix and with each *(i, j)* entry equal to the covariance between points *(i, j)*.
 For cross-covariance, the input is an Nx1 and Mx1 matrix that returns a triangular NxM covariance matrix.

 In this particular model, I chose to use a [radial basis function kernel](https://github.com/jmerali3/Ocean_Flow/blob/841ab6ee56a8293ac6b4aa72879ae368686fe1c4/OceanFlow_utils.py#L86), which has two hyperparameters.
-The l<sup>2</sup> or length scale term indicates how fast the covariance decays as a function of the squared distance between the points, and σ<sup>2</sup> determines the variance at the diagonals.
+The l<sup>2</sup>, or length scale term, indicates how fast the covariance decays as a function of the squared distance between the points, and σ<sup>2</sup> determines the variance at the diagonals.
 This is visualized below in the grid of heatmaps, which shows a N=10 kernel with varying hyperparameters.

 <p align="center">
 <img src="/images/Gaussian_Process/Kernel_Heatmap.png" width="500">"